IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 ### Verify examples - User Management

 This directory contains Golang example code for bulk management of users using the Verify APIs.
-The userManagement program performs actions on a set of users, including listing tokens, revoking tokens and disabling the user by setting the password to an unmatchable hash.
+The userManagement program performs actions on a set of users, including listing tokens, revoking tokens and disabling the users by setting the password to an unmatchable hash.

 ### Table of Contents